kubernetes/kops/docs/cli/kops_create_secret_encryptionconfig.md

 ### Synopsis

-Create a new encryption config, and store it in the state store.
-Used to configure encryption-at-rest by the kube-apiserver process on each of the master nodes.
-The config is not updated by this command.
+Create a new encryption config and store it in the state store.
+Used to configure encryption-at-rest by the kube-apiserver process.

 ```
-kops create secret encryptionconfig [flags]
+kops create secret encryptionconfig [CLUSTER] -f FILENAME [flags]
 ```

 ### Examples